hpcsc/aws-profile/README.md

 - The `get` and `set` commands work primarily on AWS `config` and `credentials` files.
 - `set` command sets `default` profile in either `config` or `credentials` file with values (e.g. `aws_access_key_id` and `aws_secret_access_key` or `role_arn` and `source_profile`) from selected profile.
-- `get` command compares values in `default` profile with other profiles and returns the matched profile
+- `get` command first checks whether AWS credentials environment variables (e.g. `AWS_ACCESS_KEY_ID`, `AWS_SESSION_TOKEN`) are set.
+If yes, it will do a call to STS to get caller identity and cache the result locally.
+If those environment variables are not set, it compares values of `default` profile with other profiles in `config` and `credentials` files and returns the matched profile
 - `export` command prints out suitable command for your OS (`export` in Linux/MacOS or `$env:VAR` setting in Windows Powershell).
 These printed commands can be copied and executed directly in your terminal to set suitable AWS environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION`).
 The purpose of this command is to support some of the tools that don't work well with AWS `config` and `credentials` files, e.g.
     - Terraform aws provider with role that requires MFA [https://github.com/terraform-providers/terraform-provider-aws/issues/2420](https://github.com/terraform-providers/terraform-provider-aws/issues/2420)
     - Or when you want to execute AWS CLI commands inside a container and it's not convenient to mount host machine `~/.aws` folder